ventus-ag/docs/_docs/tutorials/Install-LEMP.md

 3) Hit `CREATE INSTANCE` button

-4) Wait untill status of your Instance will be **RUNNING** When the VM has been created, you can view instance details.
-Take note of the publicIpAddress.
+4) Wait untill status of your Instance will be *RUNNING* When the VM has been created, you can view instance details.
+Take note of the *publicIpAddress*.
 This address is used to access the VM in next steps.

 ![](../../assets/img/LEMP/LEMP2.png)